- Google holds financial services companies, like banks, to a higher standard than most industries.

 Because of this, both people and search engines will hold your brand (and website) to the highest of standards to make sure you’re worthy of that trust.

 The algorithm overseers at Google care so much about trust that they’ve instructed their Quality Raters to hold “Your Money, Your Life (YMYL)” page content to more rigorous standards.
 YMYL is Google’s shorthand for any site that could drastically impact the user’s financial or physical well-being.
-As a result, the medical and financial sectors, which frequently give health- and finance-related advice, are under the microscope.
+As a result, the medical and financial services industry, which frequently give health- and finance-related advice, are under the microscope.

-E-A-T AND SEO
+E-A-T and SEO

+When it comes to financial services SEO, credentials are critical.
 When Quality Raters score a page, they use the acronym E-A-T to guide their decisions.
 They assess the quality of a page by looking for:

 - Expertise – Is the content accurate, helpful and detailed?
 Does it demonstrate a level of expertise that goes beyond the basics?
 Does it address the user’s query with answers a non-expert couldn’t have given them?
 This is extremely important in a sector where bad advice can lead to financial catastrophe.